Italian Cultural Foundation seeks nominations for 2023 Spirit of Achievement Award

 Submissions must be made in writing.
 A selection committee will review all applications, with a chairman presiding over the confidential meetings.

-To submit a nomination, write The Italian Cultural Foundation, Post Office Box 841, Vineland NJ 08362-0841, attention: Nominating Committee.
-All submission must be received by Tuesday, Feb.
+To submit a nomination, write to The Italian Cultural Foundation, P.O.
+Box 841, Vineland, NJ 08362-0841, attention: Nominating Committee.
+All submissions must be received by Feb.
 28.